fluffinity/fluffinity.github.io/_drafts/teach-to-learn-learn-to-teach.md

 Sure, for some topics, a certain format can automatically be better than another.
 If you want to explain stuff about videos, a video itself may be the best way to do it.
 But in the end well executed content with a worse format can still easily outperform poorly made content with a better format.
 So, for the time being I'll stick to blog posts and just try to get better at them.

+And as a last advice:

+Tell your students to not use AI in the beginning.
+They need to build up the skills to come to the desired solutions on their own.
+Otherwise they won't be able to validate any output an AI gives them.
+This topic deserves its own blog post but this is my overall position on AI in teaching.